sebmate/MagicQuartz-TechDemo/README.md

 The problem may be solved via these approaches:

 * **Simple and probably sufficient:** By replacing the AMS1117 with another "1117"-type regulator from a renowned manufacturer (e.g. LM1117 by Texas Instruments or TS1117 by Taiwan Semiconductor), purchased from a reputable electronics distributor.
 Depending on the regulator used (see data sheet), additional 10uF tantalum capacitors may need to be added to the input and output pins of the regulator.
 Such a modification based on an TS1117 is shown in this image: [images/TS1117-Modification.jpg](images/TS1117-Modification.jpg).
 Notice the two new yellow tantalum capacitors and the additional fuse (see below).
 The old AMS1117 is easily desoldered by applying excess fresh solder to the three pins, heating it up, and then wiping everything away.
 Carefully observe the polarity of the capacitors!
 * **More sophisticated:** By adding a "crowbar circuit" (see [this](https://circuitdigest.com/electronic-circuits/crowbar-circuit-diagram) link for an excellent description) and a fuse to the design to provide additional protection.
-The "crowbar circuit" may be supplied as a small piggyback board for the "MEGA 2560 PRO" board to provide compatibility with the current mainboard (Rev. 1.02).
-Such an add-on is available here: [https://github.com/sebmate/LittleJimmy](https://github.com/sebmate/LittleJimmy). *Note: The crowbar circuit is currently work in progress and has not yet been tested.
-It may be added to future revisions of the mainboard.*
+The "crowbar circuit" may be supplied as a small piggyback board for the "MEGA 2560 PRO" board to provide compatibility with the current mainboard (Rev. 1.02/1.04).
+Such an add-on is available here: [https://github.com/sebmate/LittleJimmy](https://github.com/sebmate/LittleJimmy).
+Here is a picture of it mounted in the speedbox: [images/LittleJimmy.jpg](images/LittleJimmy.jpg). *Note: The crowbar circuit has been tested briefly and it works, but there is no long-term experience yet.*

 The fuse is actually only needed for the second solution, but there is nothing wrong with adding it in general.
 The above block diagram and the rear panel of the enclosure have already been extended to incorporate this fuse.
 As described above, as the circuit is drawing about 100mA at 7.5V, using a 125mA fast-acting fuse is reasonable.